History of Georgia Southern University

 When First District Agricultural & Mechanical School’s inaugural academic year began in 1908, few could have foreseen a major American university growing out of four faculty members and 15 students in just a little more than one lifetime.

-Now in its second century of service, Georgia Southern boasts 27,000-plus students, more than 2,000 faculty and staff, 141 programs of study at the bachelor’s, master’s and doctoral levels, and three vibrant campuses in Statesboro, Savannah and Hinesville.
+Now in its second century of service, Georgia Southern has close to 27,000 students, more than 2,000 faculty and staff, 140 programs of study at the bachelor’s, master’s and doctoral levels, and three vibrant campuses in Statesboro, Savannah and Hinesville.

 The Statesboro Campus was founded in 1906 as a school for teaching modern agricultural production techniques and homemaking skills to rural school children.
 The First District A&M School began within two decades to shift its emphasis to meet the growing need for teachers within the state.
 Its name and mission were changed in 1924 to Georgia Normal School as a training ground for educators, though it continued to accept “preparatory” or high school students.
 Five years later in 1929, full-fledged senior college status was granted as South Georgia Teachers College.